 Applications will be accepted on a rolling basis as outlined below.
-The school team Fellowship application may be completed by a school leader or an educator with school leader permission.
+In order to be considered for the program a teacher leader or principal must apply.

 - September 15th: Priority Application Deadline

-Note: 70% of TrueSchool teams will be selected from those who apply before the priority deadline.
+Note: 70% of Fellows will be selected from those who apply before the priority deadline.
 Apply Now!

 Frequently Asked Questions